Stochastic variational principles for dissipative equations with advected quantities: The derivative for semimartingales

 The \textit{Stratonovich stochastic integral} is defined by

 whenever such limit exists.

-These integrals do not coincide in general, even though $X$ is a continuous process, due to the lack of differentiability of the paths of $Y$.
+These integrals do not coincide, in general, even though $X$ is a process with continuous sample paths (due to the lack of differentiability of the paths of $Y$).
 The It\^o and the Stratonovich integrals are related by

 If $f\in C^2 (\mathbb{R})$, It\^o's formula states that

 This formula, for Stratonovich integrals, reads,